-In 2010, Canada and India launched negotiations toward a Comprehensive Economic Partnership Agreement (CEPA) with the most recent round held on August 21-23, 2017, in New Delhi.
-Constructive discussions were held on various issues, including cross-border trade in goods and services, e-commerce, telecommunications, sanitary and phytosanitary measures, and technical barriers to trade.
-The previous round, which focused on core areas of goods, services and temporary entry, was held in New Delhi, India in March 2015.
+In 2010, Canada and India launched negotiations toward a Comprehensive Economic Partnership Agreement (CEPA).
+The most recent full negotiating round was held in August 2017 in New Delhi.
+At that time, constructive discussions were held on various issues, including cross-border trade in goods and services, e-commerce, telecommunications, sanitary and phytosanitary measures, and technical barriers to trade.

 - Canada-India Joint Study Report